A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: The Parallel Algorithm

-In our {\em approximate weight perfect matching}, or \texttt{AWPM} algorithm, we combine a parallel {\em maximum cardinality matching} (MCM) algorithm with a distributed memory approximation algorithm for the weight.
+\lastrevision{ The {\em heavy weight perfect matching}, or \texttt{HWPM} algorithm is a sequence of three matching algorithms.
+The algorithm starts with a perfect matching obtained from a {\em maximum cardinality matching} (MCM) algorithm and improves the weight of the MCM by discovering weight-increasing cycles following the idea of the Pettie-Sanders algorithm discussed above.
 The MCM algorithm is initialized using a maximal cardinality matching algorithm that returns a matching with cardinality at least half of the maximum.
-While this step is optional, doing so greatly improves the parallel performance.
-The maximal and maximum matching algorithms together provide a perfect matching whose weight is iteratively improved by discovering augmenting cycles following the idea of the Pettie-Sanders algorithm discussed above.
+While this step is optional, doing so greatly decreases the running time of finding the MCM and also improves the parallel performance~\cite{duff2011design, azad2012multithreaded, AzadB16}.
+Figure~\ref{fig:HWPM-phases} shows an example of the sequence of algorithms used to find a heavy-weight perfect matching in a bipartite graph.

-Distributed memory algorithms for cardinality matchings on bipartite graphs were developed in prior work~\cite{AzadB16,matchingipdps16}.
-Both of these algorithms are implemented using a handful of bulk-synchronous matrix and vector operations and are freely available as part of the CombBLAS library.
+Distributed memory algorithms for maximal and maximum cardinality matchings on bipartite graphs were developed in our prior work~\cite{matchingipdps16, AzadB16}.
 Among several variants of the maximal matching algorithms, we used a simple greedy algorithm to initialize MCM.
-For this work, we modified the original cardinality matching algorithms in such a way that when selecting potential matching edges, we break ties by giving precedence to edges with higher weight.
-This simple heuristic often results in the perfect matchings having high weight without incurring any additional cost.
-Once a perfect matching is obtained, we improve its weight using our parallel approximation algorithm.
+Our cardinality matching algorithms rely on a handful of bulk-synchronous matrix and vector operations.
+For example, the MCM algorithm searches for \emph{augmenting paths} that alternate between matched and unmatched vertices with both endpoints being unmatched.
+This search for augmenting paths can be mapped to the sparse matrix-sparse vector multiplication (SpMSpV) for which efficient distributed-memory parallel algorithms were developed~\cite{matchingipdps16}.
+For this work, we used a new heuristic with the MCM algorithm so that the initial perfect matching has higher weights.
+As we will show in the result section, the heuristic improves the weight of the final matching for many input graphs.